liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 In this chapter we'll create and deploy a simple portlet using the Plugins SDK.
 It will allow a customized greeting to be saved in the portlet's preferences and then display it whenever the portlet is viewed.
 Last we'll clean up the portlet's URLs by adding a friendly URL mapping.

 You're free to use any framework you prefer to develop your portlets, including Struts, Spring MVC, or JSF.
 Here we'll use the Liferay MVCPortlet framework, because it's simple, lightweight, and easy to understand.

 You don't have to be a Java developer to take advantage of Liferay's built-in features (such as user and organization management, page building and content management).
 An application developed using Ruby or PHP can be deployed as a portlet using the Plugins SDK, and it will run seamlessly inside of Liferay.
 For examples, check out the directory *plugins/trunk* from Liferay's public Subversion repository.

-We will discuss the following topics in this chapter:
+We'll discuss the following topics as we learn about developing portlets for
+Liferay:

--	*Creating a Portlet*
+- **Creating a Portlet**

--	*Anatomy of a Portlet*
+- **Anatomy of a Portlet**

--	*Writing the My Greeting Portlet*
+- **Writing the My Greeting Portlet**

--	*Understanding the two phases of Portlet Execution*
+- **Understanding the two phases of Portlet Execution**

--	*Passing Information from the Action Phase to the Render Phase*
+- **Passing Information from the Action Phase to the Render Phase**

--	*Developing a Portlet with Multiple Actions*
+- **Developing a Portlet with Multiple Actions**

--	*Adding Friendly URL Mapping to the Portlet*
+- **Adding Friendly URL Mapping to the Portlet**

 First, let's create the portlet that we'll use throughout this chapter.

 ## Creating a Portlet [](id=creating-a-portl-3)